Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

 Using these notions, we can now formulate a very basic but important arithmetic result.

-\begin{prop}[``Cartier's lemma''] If all solutions of~\eqref{eq:lineardiff} are algebraic functions, then for all but a finite number of prime numbers $p$, the remainder of the left Euclidean division of $\partial_x^p$ by $\op L$ has all its coefficients divisible by~$p$. \end{prop}
+\begin{prop} If all solutions of~\eqref{eq:lineardiff} are algebraic functions, then for all but a finite number of prime numbers $p$, the remainder of the right Euclidean division of $\partial_x^p$ by $\op L$ has all its coefficients divisible by~$p$. \end{prop}